ritterim/interview/PortfolioSiteExample/DockerComposeApp.md

    ![](Images/DockerComposeAppScreenshot2.png)

-6. To view the database in phpMyAdmin, select the `+` (plus) sign at the top of the terminal and then select `Select port to view on Host 1`.
+6. To view the database in phpMyAdmin, select the `+` (plus) sign at the top of the terminal, and then select `Select port to view on Host 1`.

    ![](Images/DockerComposeAppScreenshot3.png)